Baker C2C via the Squak Glacier

 The clouds had proven themselves to be light and ephemeral, we knew they would intermittently break so we waited for the next clearing.
 The moment they broke Alex led the way, he took a few tentative turns at the top of the Roman Wall before opening up and ripping the rest of the way down.
 I followed his lead, with a few more tentative turns (just to be sure), but found the snow was primo and opened up with my own fast turns down the wall.
 We had harvested true spring corn!

-Just under an hour after we took our first turns down the Roman Wall, we were back at the forest and quickly transitioned back to walking with our skis on our packs.
+Just under an hour after we took our first turns on the Roman Wall, we were back at the forest and quickly transitioned back to walking with our skis on our packs.

 The hike out through the forest felt so much longer than the hike in.
 Alex also had some foot pain that made this stretch of trail truly unbearable for him so we took it slow together.